Medical

 • Hoarseness: Tumor pressing on the recurrent laryngeal nerve [2]

-Recognizing mesothelioma-specific symptoms early is critical for timely diagnosis.
-Any person with a history of asbestos exposure who develops chest pain, unexplained shortness of breath, or pleural effusion should specifically mention their exposure history to their physician and request evaluation for mesothelioma.
+Recognizing these symptoms early is critical for timely diagnosis.
+Any person with a history of asbestos exposure who develops chest pain, unexplained shortness of breath, or pleural effusion should specifically mention their exposure history to their physician and request evaluation for mesothelial disease.

 "I always tell families to make sure the doctor knows about any asbestos exposure in the patient's history.
 That single piece of information changes the entire diagnostic workup.
-Without it, mesothelioma can easily be mistaken for more common conditions, and that delay costs precious time."
+Without it, this disease can easily be mistaken for more common conditions, and that delay costs precious time."

 David Foster, Executive Director of Client Services, Danziger & De Llano

-Definitive diagnosis of both diseases requires tissue biopsy and pathological examination.
-However, distinguishing mesothelioma from lung cancer — particularly lung adenocarcinoma — requires specialized immunohistochemistry (IHC) testing.
-Standard pathology without IHC may not differentiate the two conditions, contributing to the 10-25% misdiagnosis rate.
+Definitive diagnosis of both diseases requires tissue biopsy and pathological examination [3].
+However, distinguishing mesothelial tumors from lung adenocarcinoma requires specialized immunohistochemistry (IHC) testing [4].
+Standard pathology without IHC may not differentiate the two conditions, contributing to the 10-25% misdiagnosis rate [8].

 Key diagnostic markers